About Julia Baird:

 I've worked as a Historical Interpreter in Canadian historic house museums with a culinary focus for almost two decades, from cooking over an open hearth and with a brick oven at a farm house at Gibson House Museum in Toronto, to cooking and baking below the stairs with a large wood-fired range at Dundurn National Historic Site, an Italianate villa in Hamilton, Ontario.

-This is where my love for Food History was conceived, while cooking, baking & preserving with an open hearth, brick oven and wood-fired range.
+Teaching historic cooking classes and preparing food to serve to visitors is where my love for Food History was conceived, while cooking, baking & preserving with an open hearth, brick oven and wood-fired range.
 All the while, seeking out recipes from Victorian cookbooks that made use of seasonal and heirloom vegetables, herbs, fruits, and other garden produce.
 I always have enjoyed the challenge of interpreting the often hard to follow recipes that frequently hold assumed knowledge and obsolete measurements

 After a while, this passion started to leak into my personal life and I began to read and do research about culinary history on my own time for fun!
 If I am in a thrift store or second hand book store, I always make a beeline to the cookbook section first to see what old treasures I can find.
 I need to buy a bigger bookshelf.

 Right about when I was beginning this blog, Nelles Manor Museum in Grimbsy, Ontario was searching for a teacher to show the community how to cook and bake using the original open hearth from the 1780s or 1790s.
-And so I taught sold out classes, complete with a full meal prepared by the participants.
+And so I taught 5 sold out open hearth cookery classes, complete with a full meal prepared by the participants.
 Unfortunately, the day I did the recipe testing for the last baking class was the first day that toilet paper and other essentials were disappearing from the grocery store shelves in early April 2020, and the class was never rescheduled.

 If you'd like to learn more about preparing food using an open hearth, a search for Open Hearth Cookery or a click on that tag will bring you to explanations for all my recipe testing and use of a reflector oven, dutch oven, frying pan & trivet and griddle & crane at Nelles Manor Museum.